wakoliVotes/danny-votez/README.md

 - 🔭 Currently working on Myself 🌟🌟
 - 💬 Ask me about Front-end Development and Data Analytics
 - ⚡ Best Quote: Real Artists Ship - Steve Jobs
-- ☎️ Reach Out and Explore more at<a href="https://scelland.com/index.html"> ScellandHub</a> 💖💕💞
+- ☎️ Reach Out and Explore more at: <a href="https://scelland.com/index.html"> ScellandHub</a> 💖💕💞

 <div align=center>
 <hr>